Skip to main content

 Stunt Knitting Safety Lines class

-You've seen the stunt knitters' projects — grafting 500 stitches in pattern, hidden cast-ons, smooth pick-ups, perfect seams.
-It is time to learn their savvy tricks.
+You've seen the stunt knitters' projects — grafting 500 stitches in pattern, hidden cast-ons, smooth pick-ups, elegant edgings, blocking lace in half an hour, and perfect seams on the first try.
+Learn their savvy tricks!
 No, they aren't smarter than you.
 And they haven't been knitting for 50 years.
-They know how to use waste yarn to hold stitches, provisionally cast-on, make openings, or set-up guidelines for grafting and seaming and picking up along a selvedge.
+They know how to use waste yarn to hold stitches, provisionally cast-on, make openings, or set-up guidelines for grafting and seaming and picking up along a selvedge and threading blocking wires.
 Now, you can know these secrets, too!

 Skill level is intermediate.